My Fellow Skin

 In ‘My Fellow Skin’ we look at the world through the eyes of an observant, impressionable boy, Anton Callewijn.
 The Flemish countryside, the old house belonging to Anton’s parents, his room and his bed – all are made tangible in beautiful, affectionate language.
 We follow Anton’s tentative steps on the path to adulthood as the boy begins to grasp an understanding of time and death.
 When he goes to school, love grabs him for the first time.
 Unlike almost all the boys in his class, Anton directs his attentions not at the cooing and ogling girls, but at his classmate, Willem de Vries.
 His love is reciprocated.

-This is a Bildungsroman which is related to much European literature from Proust and Mann onwards... peculiarly unforgettable.The Guardian
+Related to much European literature from Proust and Mann onwards... peculiarly unforgettable.The Guardian

 This awakening love gives Anton his own, undiscovered identity, envelopes him, as it were, in a second skin.
 What is so lovely about the description of their relationship and of the reactions of his parents and the school priest, is that their second skin remains invisible.
 Mortier writes with great powers of suggestion.
 So many things in this book, although remaining hidden, are made as clear as day.